How to Get Rid of PFAS Chemicals in Water

 Activated carbon treatment could work well for reducing PFAS in water.
 It is commonly used to adsorb natural organic compounds, taste and odor compounds, and synthetic organic chemicals in drinking water treatment systems.

 Yet, they also found the activated-carbon filters’ effectiveness was inconsistent and unpredictable as the test result for each test varies a lot.
-The activated carbon filter is only effective in removing longer-chain PFAS but not the shorter-chain PFAS.
+The activated carbon filter is only effective in removing longer-chain PFAS but not shorter-chain PFAS.

-High-pressure membranes like reverse osmosis use a partially permeable membrane to separate ions, unwanted molecules and larger particles, considered the most effective technologies to reduce PFAS in water.
+High-pressure membranes like reverse osmosis use a partially permeable membrane to separate ions, unwanted molecules, and larger particles, considered the most effective technologies to reduce PFAS in water.

 The RO system could reduce GenX and other PFAS by 94 percent or more.
 The reverse osmosis membranes contain pores of 0.0001 microns that are only big enough to allow the passage of water molecules while blocking the PFAS and other contaminants.

 - 800 GPD tankless reverse osmosis water filter system—Waterdrop G3P800

 Waterdrop’s under sink RO system, the G3P800, is an impressive unit with a capacity of 800 gallons per day.
 It comes with several reputable certifications, including NSF/ANSI Standard 58 for TDS reduction and NSF 372 certification for lead-free material.